- General Questions

 Second year students can participate in the Senate Track

-Second year students can apply for participation in the Media Track IF:
+Second, third, or fourth year students can apply for participation in the Media Tracks IF:

-- Student completed the SSI-MN House Track in a previous year
+- Student has completed the SSI-MN House Track previously

 - Student is entering 11th grade or 12th grade in the Fall of 2017 or just completed their senior year of high school